Introduction to fastlane for iOS

 Using fastlane tools with Xamarin

-Selecting bundle signing options in Xamarin Studio should require no additional work on your part, providing that the certificates and private keys are in the macOS Keychain and that provisioning profiles are in the folder
+Once you have created a signing identity and provisioning profiles with fastlane, setting the bundle signing options in Xamarin Studio should be straightforward, providing that the certificates and private keys are in the macOS Keychain and that provisioning profiles are in the folder

 To set the code signing options for a Xamarin.iOS application, right-click on the project name, select Project Options > Build > iOS Bundle Signing and set the Signing Identity and Provisioning Profile explicitly, as demonstrated below: